adarshdev26/morainmahj-backend/DEPLOYMENT.md

 ```

 Log in through the UI.
 Confirm the dashboard loads and the browser devtools
-Network tab shows calls to `localhost:3000/api/...` returning 200.
+Network tab shows calls to `localhost:5173/api/...` returning 200.
 This proves
 the `base44Client.js` shim and your JWT auth work end to end.

+Those calls are same-origin because the frontend `.env` leaves `VITE_API_URL`
+empty and the dev server proxies `/api` to port 3000 (`VITE_DEV_API_PROXY`).
+That mirrors the Nginx setup below, so you should see no `OPTIONS` preflight
+requests locally either — if you do, an absolute `VITE_API_URL` is still set.

 ---